 Bianca Nahir Cruz

 I am a second year Environmental Life Sciences PhD student exploring the mechanisms by which pico-phytoplankton contribute to the ocean’s biological carbon pump.
 My research interests also involve the microbial ecology of sinking particles.

-I am a second-year Environmental Life Science PhD student.
+I am a third-year Environmental Life Science PhD student.
 I am currently interested in pursuing research on how anthropogenic pollutants, namely microplastics, at the ocean surface impact microbial community composition and function, or vice-versa.
 I am also interested in how phytoplankton aggregation enhances the export of microplastics, which act as an artificial microbial reef, from the surface layer and how that enhancement could impact carbon cycling.